influxdata/docs-v2/content/influxdb/cloud/account-management/limits.md

 - **Storage**: 30 days of data retention (see [retention period](/influxdb/cloud/reference/glossary/#retention-period))

 {{% note %}}
-Set your retention period to unlimited or up to 1 year by [updating a bucket’s retention period in the InfluxDB UI](/influxdb/cloud/organizations/buckets/update-bucket/#update-a-buckets-retention-period-in-the-influxdb-ui), or [set a custom retention period](/influxdb/cloud/organizations/buckets/update-bucket/#update-a-buckets-retention-period) using the [`influx` CLI](influxdb/cloud/reference/cli/influx/).
-{{% /note %}}

-{{% note %}}
 To write historical data older than 30 days, retain data for more than 30 days, or increase rate limits, upgrade to the Cloud [Usage-Based Plan](/influxdb/cloud/account-management/pricing-plans/#usage-based-plan).
 {{% /note %}}